Regardless of biomarker status

 Solid Tumors (IHC 3+) and Other Solid Tumors (5.4 mg/kg)

-In patients with solid tumors treated with ENHERTU 5.4 mg/kg, ILD occurred in 12% of patients.
+In patients treated with ENHERTU 5.4 mg/kg, ILD occurred in 12% of patients.
 Median time to first onset was 5.5 months (range: 0.9 to 31.5).
 Fatal outcomes due to ILD and/or pneumonitis occurred in 0.9% of patients treated with ENHERTU.

 Neutropenia